Inference-Institute/ai-architecture/docs/3.-Data-Architecture-for-AI/01-Data-Storage-and-Management-Systems.md

+---
+title: Data Storage and Management Systems
+description: Learn about various data storage solutions and how to choose the right one for your AI projects, including relational databases, NoSQL databases, data lakes, and data warehouses.
+author: Inference Institute
+---
 # Data Storage and Management Systems

 Choosing the right data storage and management system is foundational for designing robust AI architectures.
 AI projects require storage solutions that can handle vast amounts of diverse data, provide fast access, and scale efficiently.
 This page covers the following key data storage options, highlighting their strengths, use cases, and potential pitfalls.